h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 #### F-Score: F1, F0.5 and F2

+A Driverless AI model will return probabilities, not predicted classes.
+To convert probabilities to predicted classes, a threshold needs to be defined.
+Driverless AI iterates over possible thresholds to calculate a confusion matrix for each threshold.
+It does this to find the maximum F metric value.
+Driverless AI’s goal is to continue increasing this maximum F metric.

-The F1 Score is another measurement of classification accuracy.
+The F1 Score is another measurement of classification accuracy which provides a measure for how well a binary classifier can classify positive cases (given a threshold value).
 It represents the harmonic average of the precision and recall.
-F1 is measured in the range of 0 to 1, where 0 means that there are no true positives, and 1 when there is neither false negatives nor false positives or perfect precision and recall [9].
+The F1 score is measured in the range of 0 to 1; an F1 score of 1 means both precision and recall are perfect and the model correctly identified all the positive cases and didn’t mark a negative case as a positive case.
+If either precision or recall are very low it will be reflected with a F1 score closer to 0.
+[9].

 Using the confusion matrix table, the F1 score can be calculated in the following manner: